dsfsi/textaugment/README.md

 >>> v = True # enable verbs augmentation.
 By default is True.
 >>> n = False # enable nouns augmentation.
 By default is False.
 >>> runs = 1 # number of times to augment a sentence.
 By default is 1.
 >>> p = 0.5 # The probability of success of an individual trial.
 (0.1<p<1.0), default is 0.5.
-Uses Geometric distribution to selects words from a sentence.
+Used by Geometric distribution to selects words from a sentence.

 >>> t = Wordnet(v=False ,n=True, p=0.5)
 >>> t.augment('In the afternoon, John is going to town')